-The Alaska Coastal Rainforest Center (ACRC) began in 2009 as a collaborative effort to expand and enhance education and research opportunities among six cooperating partners: the University of Alaska Southeast (where the ACRC is housed and governed), University of Alaska Fairbanks, the U.S. Fish and Wildlife Service, the U.S. Forest Service Pacific Northwest Research Station, the U.S. Forest Service Alaska Region, and the City and Borough of Juneau.
+ACRC began in 2009 as a collaborative effort to expand and enhance education and research opportunities among six cooperating partners: the University of Alaska Southeast, the University of Alaska Fairbanks, the US Fish and Wildlife Service, the US Forest Service Pacific Northwest Research Station, the US Forest Service Alaska Region, and the City and Borough of Juneau.
 ACRC is supported and funded by the University of Alaska Southeast, the University of Alaska Fairbanks, the Pacific Northwest Research Station, and the US Forest Service Alaska Region, and is co-located with the Juneau Forestry Sciences Laboratory adjacent to the UAS Juneau campus.